 You are in a Car Accident which is not your fault.
-The other driver simply rear-ended your car, and now you have injuries.
+The other driver simply rear-ended your car, and now you are hurt.
 What is the next step?
 Initially, you need to set up your claims with your insurance company as well as that of the person who hit you.
 Then you begin to visit physical therapy and doctors to find a cure for the pain you are in.
-In Pennsylvania, medical bills are paid for by your own insurance company.
+In Pennsylvania, medical bills are paid for by your own insurance company, regardless of who is at fault.
 Your insurance governs the payment of medical bills.
 In the event that the other vehicle has no insurance, then your policy would pay your claim if, and only if, you have Uninsured Motorist Coverage.
-In the event that there is insurance coverage on the other car, but not enough to cover all the damages you sustained, then you will have to seek payment under the under-insured motorist coverage.
+In the event that there is insurance coverage on the other car, but not enough to cover all the damages you sustained, you will need to seek payment under the under-insured motorist coverage.
 However, the biggest issue that most insured drivers in Pennsylvania face is that of whether they have limited tort or full tort on their policy.
-Most prospective clients who come to our office are simply amazed that they chose limited tort on their policy.
+Most prospective clients who come to our office are amazed that they chose limited tort on their policy.

 Why Should I Choose Full Tort on My Policy?

 The reason is simple.
 With Full Tort, no one can tell you that the law bars your ability to make a claim.
 It is totally within your control.
 Likewise, having full tort allows you to determine for yourself whether your injuries are serious or not.
 You can choose to make a claim that would otherwise be denied if you had limited tort.

 Philadelphia Full Tort Lawyer

 Full Tort does not mean you have full coverage.
 When asked if you have full or limited tort, the answer is not “I have full coverage.”
 There is no such thing as full coverage.
 Limited and Full Tort mean something only if you are making a claim, and that selection follows you no matter whose car you are in or whose fault the incident was.